Aubret/Aubret.github.io/index.md

-I'm interested in developing autonomous and embodied agents that can learn without supervision.
-This includes self-supervised representation learning, intrinsic motivation, hierarchical reinforcement learning and open-ended learning.
+My objective is to understand the fundamental learning mechanisms that underpin the development of high-level visual representations and behaviors in humans and machines.
+My approach is to construct bio-inspired models based on powerful machine learning approaches; this includes self-supervised representation learning, intrinsic motivation, hierarchical reinforcement learning.
 I currently work as a postdoctoral researcher at the Frankfurt Institute for Advanced Studies (FIAS).
 Below is my list of papers:

 ### Postdoc, Frankfurt Institute for Advanced Studies: Toddler-inspired object representation learning